JessicaJuliet/webi/TESTING.md

 **Pass/Fail:** Pass

+**Issues and Fixes during testing of deployed website**
+* **Issue:** On the bag and checkout page, the buttons didn't align side-by-side and instead wrapped onto two lines
+* **Fix:** The font size and padding was reduced on the buttons so that they displayed side-by-side

 > [USER STORY ID - 15] As a prospect, I want to be able to adjust the quanitity of individual items in my bag so that I can make changes to items in my basket before checking out

 #### Test Case 15.1